ishmeet2001/U.S.-Multi-State-Violent-Crime-Analysis/README.md

 ### 3. Data-Analysis
 Contains EDA scripts and notebooks.
 Each team member worked on different parts of the analysis, including temporal trends, demographic patterns, geographic distributions, and offense-type breakdowns.

+### 4. Data-Visualization
+This folder contains all code used to generate the interactive dashboard and prepare model-ready data.

+**app.py** – The Streamlit web application that powers the interactive crime dashboard, including maps, charts, filters, and hotspot-prediction visualizations.

+**preprocess.py** – Converts the full 1.45 GB incident-level dataset into a compact monthly county-level aggregated file, performing cleaning, feature generation, and harmonization for both the dashboard and the hotspot model.

+**PredictiveModelling.ipynb** – A development notebook used for experimenting with feature engineering, evaluating multiple model candidates (including XGBoost and RandomForest), and validating hotspot-classification logic.
+It also documents model performance comparisons, feature importance analysis, and early prototyping before finalizing the production-ready approach.

+**train_hotspot.py** – The final training script that builds the hotspot-prediction model using a time-aware split (train: 2020–2023, test: 2024).
+It uses a Scikit-Learn RandomForestClassifier (50 trees, max depth 8), chosen for its speed, interpretability, and memory-efficiency compared to heavier models like XGBoost.